 Renovation and improvement works are underway in phases for acute wards to facilitate better space utilization and to provide better environment for patients.
-Works for Medical Ward 14S had been completed in October 2021 while the works for Medical Ward in 14N is now underway.
-In addition, refurbishment works for AED had been completed in November 2021 for the improvement of the doctors’ station and nursing station as well as the clinic area.
+Works for Medical Ward 13S had been completed and re-opened on 18 January 2023 while the works for Surgical Ward in 12S and Emergency Medicine Ward in 11S will be commenced in the pipeline.

-The Hospital received donation from charitable organization for the replacement of medical equipment to enhance the service quality of patient care.
-The Hospital received a donation of HK$240,000 from “The Board of Management of The Chinese Permanent Cemeteries” for replacement of Defibrillator/ Pacemakers which would enhance the quality of care and effectiveness of treatment for critically ill patients in emergency situation at the Accident & Emergency Department.
+The Hospital received various donations from donors and charitable organizations for the replacement of medical equipment to enhance the service quality of patient care.
+The Hospital received a donation of HK$499,000 from “The Sir Robert Ho Tung Charitable Fund” for procurement of a colour doppler ultrasound scanner which would enhance the quality of care for patients and effectiveness of diagnostic procedures for patients at the Accident & Emergency Department.

-As a community hospital, Yan Chai not only delivers quality inpatient services, but also reaches out to community residents.
+As a community hospital, Yan Chai Hospital not only delivers quality inpatient services, but also reaches out to community residents.
 Several health educational programmes had been launched by different clinical teams during the year.
-The Department of Medicine organized activities for “Stroke Week” and the Department of Paediatrics & Adolescent Medicine organized a 6-month weight management competition program.
-In addition, Health Resource Centre and the Medical Social Services Department organized festive wards visits.
-During Lantern Festival, Easter and Mid-Autumn Festival, gifts and blessing were delivered to patients at wards.
-Also, Health Resource Centre had organized Health Promotion Booth to enhance public’s understanding on anti-epidemic fatigue and stress relieving methods.
+The Department of Medicine organised activities for “Stroke Week” and the Department of Paediatrics & Adolescent Medicine organised "Paediatric Diabetes Mellitus Fun Day".
+In addition, Health Resource Centre and the Medical Social Services Department organized festive ward visits during Dragon Boat Festival and Mid-Autumn Festival to convey blessing with warm gifts to in-patients.
+Also, Health Resource Centre had organised volunteer service to provide support services for departments and patients.